hj24/count-line/README.md

 # count-line

 ## Usage
-A command line tool to count the amount of lines and files under current directory.
+A cross-platform command line tool to count the amount of lines and files under current directory.

 ## Installation
 You can install, upgrade, uninstall count-line with these commands(without $):